XBraid/xbraid/docs/Examples.md

          } my_App;

-- The user's **Step** routine queries the app to get the design and propagates the `braid_Vector` forward in time for one time-step:
+- The user's **Step** routine queries the app to get the design and propagates the `braid_Vector` forward in time for one time step:

          int
          my_Step(braid_App        app,